CHOOSE YOUR ALLEGIANCE.

 That’s great!
 Factions in our Theme Zones can absolutely be part of some of the official stories and missions we are creating, and also create their own missions.
 We do outreach to Faction leadership in the lead up to the event, so consult the head(s) of your faction if you have any questions.

-Yes and no. It will change your storyline and your missions, and it may change certain other perks (like which Allegiance patch you get, for starters) but we try and keep the experience comparable in terms of number of missions available, etc..
-While some Faction locations (clubs, bars, etc.) may decide to do some small events or gatherings just for one Allegiance, we ask them not to exclude any Allegiances during most of their usual open hours.
-The idea is for Allegiance memberships to always be a bonus, never a negative for your enjoyment of the event.
+Yes and no. It may change your storyline and your missions, and it may change certain other perks (like which NeoCorp patch you get, for starters) but we try and keep the experience comparable in terms of number of missions available, etc..
+While some Faction locations may decide to do some small events or gatherings just for one NeoCorp/Allegiance, we ask them not to exclude any Allegiances during most of their usual open hours.
+The idea is for NeoCorp membership to always be a bonus, never a negative for your enjoyment of the event.

 WHAT KIND OF MISSIONS WOULD THESE BE?
 I’VE NEVER DONE ANYTHING LIKE THIS

-CAN I USE AN ALLEGIANCE LOGO AND PUT IT ON SOMETHING MYSELF?
+CAN I USE A NEOCORP LOGO AND PUT IT ON SOMETHING MYSELF?

 (Paint it on a jacket, your car, display it at your camp, etc.)

 Yes, but with some restrictions.
-We ask that you NOT put your Allegiance logo on anything until your membership in that Allegiance is confirmed by the Allegiance leader.
+We ask that you NOT put our NeoCorp logos on anything until your membership in that NeoCorp is confirmed by the Allegiance leader.
 Wouldn’t you feel dumb if you got a full-face Helix tattoo only to find out their membership was full?
-That said, do not use Allegiance logos or variations of them on items you are going to sell, barter, or give away to others.
+That said, do not use any of our logos or variations of them on items you are going to sell, barter, or give away to others.

 It really should just be for your own personal use in association with enjoying the event.
-Like painting it on a jacket, putting it on computer screens at your all-Resistance member outpost, etc..
+Like painting it on a jacket, putting it on computer screens at your all-Endline member outpost, etc..

-Once you have an Allegiance patch (or you might get a temporary tattoo!), we prefer you show it off in some way, and always make it clear at the start of a mission who you are working for.
+Once you have your official NeoCorp patch, we prefer you show it off in some way, and always make it clear at the start of a mission who you are working for.
 It’s kind of on the honor system, but it will really enhance the enjoyment of everyone at the event.
 Believe us, there will be plenty of clandestine and secret stuff going on (not to mention double-crossing) without anyone changing Allegiances or hiding who they are allied with.
-Allegiances will not change during the event, but that doesn’t mean the leaders of the Allegiance might not make some side deals with one of the other Allegiances (and then change up that alliance later).
+NeoCorp membership will not change during the event, but that doesn’t mean the leaders of the NeoCorp might not make some side deals with one of the other Corps (and then change up that alliance later).
 In fact, we are sure they will.
-So while your Allegiance will not change during the event, your working relationship with the other two Allegiances very likely WILL be changing from time to time…
+So while your Allegiance will not change during the event, your working relationship with the other two NeoCorps very likely WILL be changing from time to time…

 RULES FOR